frasnian/euler/README.md

 # euler
-Solutions to Project Euler problems, with a focus on zero-runtime execution speed
+Solutions to Project Euler problems in C++, with a goal of zero-runtime execution speed for each.